-Know the rules, so you can break the rules.
+Know the rules, so you can break the rules

-Eventually, to really achieve autonomy from what exists already in clothing and all the limitations I hear expressed, its great to step outside and push yourself creatively.
-I'm hoping my pattern teaches and inspires you to invent some of your own systems, by freeing up how you experience a sewing pattern.
-While its still my design, and its not completely free of that, what I can offer you is a different approach to fit, sewing, and clothing and teach you how to customize it for yourself towards your own individual perspective.
+Eventually, to really achieve autonomy from what exists already in clothing and all the limitations I hear expressed, it's great to step outside and push yourself creatively.
+I'm hoping the Fair Fit Method teaches and inspires you to invent some of your own systems by freeing up how you experience a sewing pattern.
+While it's still my design, what I can offer is a different approach to fit, sewing, and clothing and teach you how to customize the pattern for yourself towards your own individual perspective.

 Using the Fair Fit Pattern, the Maker Learns and Owns Their Own Sewn Production

-The Fair Fit pattern is not just any sewing pattern.
-It was developed to create a new kind of pattern and experience with clothing that would allow the person wearing the garment the space to choose how they want it to fit.
+The Fair Fit pattern is a different kind of sewing pattern.
+It was developed to create a new kind of experience when sewing custom clothing that would allow the person wearing the garment the space allow more customization in the process.
 That’s why its fair- you get a say in how its made, instead of a designer assigning how your clothes should look and feel.
-This is a pattern that teaches not just innovative and artistic sewing techniques, conceptual sewing applications with a high fashion twist, but the process of making it teaches the student how to drape for their own body, and the pattern pieces are created and graded in such a way that you choose how you would like it to fit, and what’s most comfortable and flattering to your body.
+This is a pattern that teaches not just conceptual sewing applications with an unusual sewing twist, but the process of making it teaches the student how to drape for their own body.
+The pattern pieces are created and graded in such a way that you choose and drape the pattern to what’s most comfortable and flattering to your body.

-You Get to Choose What's Comfortable and Attractive to You, In the parameters of this design
+Applying what's Comfortable and Attractive to You, In the parameters of this design

 I'm not the first designer to open source their production.
 Like I mentioned last week, the work of Natalie Chanin and her company Alabama Chanin, provided me the inspiration to do this.
 While her business and impact is far greater than mine, I felt like the levels of craft and time involved in the making of her garments were similar to the Fair Fit dress.
 Her genius has been in setting up business models with sustainable labor practices to produce their clothing and designs and I have always followed and admired it.
-Through her books, she has open soured her designs by offering patterns and kits and step by step instructions to people who wanted to own an Alabama Chanin piece themselves, and were willing to use their own hands to make it.
+Through her books, she has open sourced her designs by offering patterns and kits and step by step instructions to people who wanted to own an Alabama Chanin piece themselves, and were willing to use their own hands to make it.

 And I'm inspired by how other designers and expert patternmakers like Grainline Studio, Victory Patterns, Closet Case Files, and Christine Haynes have made a huge impact on the sewing industry by creating companies to share and sell their sewing patterns.
 Their work is changing the experience of sewing and patterns, and through attention to detail, extensive instructions, and sew alongs on their blogs, they are teaching sewing skills through their patterns.
 I have sewn their patterns to learn and refine my own skills.